clement-parisot/tutorials/advanced/R/README.md

     jdoe@access:~$ oarsub -I -l core=1,walltime="00:30:00"

 When the job is running and you are connected load R module (version compiled with Intel Compiler).
-For a complete list of availbale modules see: [Software page](https://hpc.uni.lu/users/software/).
+For a complete list of available modules see: [Software page](https://hpc.uni.lu/users/software/).

     jdoe@access:~$ module load lang/R/3.2.0-ictce-7.3.5-bare